-The Government has scrapped its KiwiBuild Visa plan in favour of wider proposed changes to immigration settings to fix a 30,000 worker gap in construction.
+The NZ Government has scrapped its KiwiBuild Visa plan in favour of wider proposed changes to immigration settings to fix a worker gap in construction.
 We cover the changes to immigration settings, in a nutshell.

 With Labour looking to create 100,000 new houses for first home buyers within the next decade, who is going to build these homes?
-With the building industry already facing a labour shortage and currently filling the skilled positions with overseas workers, who will be left to fill the demand when immigration numbers are cut?
+With the New Zealand construction industry already facing a labour shortage and currently filling the skilled positions with overseas workers, who will be left to fill the demand when immigration numbers are cut?